NUKnightLab/soundcite/README.md

  * `npm install uglify-js -g`
  * `fab -l` to see available build commands

+Additonally: Set your WORKON_HOME environment variable to point to the location of your virtualenvironments.

 ### Web application development

 The web application is hosted at http://soundcite.knightlab.com.
 This is where